YiraSan/violet

 To run a virtual instance of violet on your computer, you will also need QEMU.

-Thanks to Zig building and running an operating system has never been so easy.
+Thanks to Zig, building and running an operating system has never been so easy.
 Ensure you're using a compatible Zig version, then simply type:

-zig build -Dplatform={IDENFITFIER}
+zig build -Dplatform={IDENTIFIER}

 Default to aarch64_qemu (see Platform matrix for more details).